LorenzoSansone/sentence-reordering-transformer/README.md

   <img src="assets/images/example_data1.PNG" alt="Accuracy and loss curves" width="700">
 </p>

-*The three aligned views fed to the model: the original sentence, the shuffled version (input), and the shifted target used for Teacher Forcing.*
+*The three aligned views fed to the model: the original sentence, the shuffled version (input) and the shifted target used for Teacher Forcing.*

 ## Model